TheTexta/obsidian-main/reduced row echelon form.md

 #math133
-The same as [[row echelon form]] but with all leading ones having exclusively zeros above and below.
+The same as [[Row Echelon Form]] but with all leading ones having exclusively zeros above and below.